beatwad/video_file_summary/README.md

 **Q: It's slow?**
 A: Transcription speed depends on your hardware (CPU vs GPU) and the `WHISPER_MODEL_SIZE` selected in config. `tiny` or `base` are fast; `large` is accurate but slow.

+**Q: My computer freezes when uploading a large file?**
+A: When processing large files (e.g., 1GB), the application loads the file into RAM.
+Ensure you have enough free memory (approx. 2x the file size is recommended) to handle the upload and the AI models simultaneously.